Solitonic Andreev spin qubits from Andreev states in Corbino Josephson junctions: Non-holonomic effects

-\sect{Non-holonomic effects} Up until now our analysis has predicted spin-degenerate soliton states, which are on the other hand a requirement for ideal holonomic operation of the SASQ.
-However, spin degeneracy is not guaranteed by any fundamental symmetry of our system (note that Krammer's theorem~\cite{Zhang:PRL13,Tasaki:20} does not apply, since time reversal symmetry is broken by the magnetic flux).
-Spin degeneracy in our model appears to be a consequence of the linear dispersion, even with finite SO coupling.
+Up to this point, our analysis predicted spin-degenerate solitonic ABSs, which is a requirement for ideal holonomic gates on the SASQ.
+However, spin degeneracy is not guaranteed by any fundamental symmetry of our system (note that Kramers' theorem~\cite{Zhang:PRL13,Tasaki:20} does not apply, since time reversal symmetry is broken by the magnetic flux).
+Spin degeneracy in our model is a consequence of the linear dispersion.
+This holds even with finite spin-orbit coupling.
 If the dispersion acquires a finite curvature, the spin degeneracy is generally broken for finite $\alpha$, creating a finite spin splitting $\delta\epsilon^\alpha$ in the qubit subspace.
 A Zeeman effect from the magnetic field, albeit weak, would also contribute to $\delta\epsilon^\alpha$ (with equal or opposite sign).
-The spin splitting $\delta\epsilon^\alpha$ imposes a lower bound on the velocity of holonomic qubit operations.
-If the gate frequency is below $\delta\epsilon/\hbar$, the holonomic orbit will acquire a non-holonomic (dynamic) ``drift'' that depends on the driving frequency.
+The spin splitting $\delta\epsilon^\alpha$ imposes a lower bound on the velocity of $\phi$-controlled qubit operations to remain holonomic.
+If the gate frequency is \editE{comparable to or smaller} than $\delta\epsilon^\alpha/\hbar$, the holonomic orbit will acquire a non-holonomic (dynamic) ``drift'' that depends on the driving frequency, \editE{and which should be taken into account in qubit manipulations.}